esnanta/yii2-quiz-ispring/README.md

 <hr>

 <div>
-The program includes three tiers: front end, back end, and console, each of which is a separate Yii application.
+The program includes three tiers: frontend, backend, and console, each of which is a separate Yii application.
 </div>

 DIRECTORY STRUCTURE